paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and output to standard output.<br />
+...and print to standard output.<br />
-So now we have the Bitcoin public key, what about the address?
+So now we have the Bitcoin public key, but what about the address?
 Let's add that in to the C++ file as a function called `create_bitcoin_address`, that takes in a Bitcoin public key, and returns a Base58 Bitcoin address.

 ---